Why is this conference relevant?

 Children with special educational needs and disabilities are being continually let down by their local authorities due to insufficient funding.
 As more SEND pupils move into mainstream education, teachers are under more pressure than ever to integrate and accommodate pupils with complex needs.

 This conference will allow delegates the chance to take away practical strategies to help manage the increasing pressure on SEN departments, giving staff confidence in effective teaching to SEND pupils.

 What can I expect?

-Full programme to be announced shortly.
-However, you can expect in-depth keynotes with leading experts and a choice of practical workshops including:
+You can expect in-depth keynotes with leading experts and a choice of practical workshops including:

 - insight on how to build a rich and inclusive curriculum